WillCodeForCats/solaredge-modbus-multi/README.md

 [WillCodeForCats/solaredge-modbus-multi/wiki](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki)

-### Upgrading from v1.2.x to v2.x.x
+### Upgrading from v1.x.x to v2.x.x
 1. Delete integration from Settings -> Devices & Services.
-2. Update to 2.x release.
+2. Update to 2.x.x release.
-3. Add the integration again.
+3. Add the integration under Settings -> Devices & Services.

 Fixing #21 causes HA to recreate entities.
 Updating in place will cause existing entities will be seen as duplicates and HA will suffix them with `_2`.
 If this happens you can either update everything to use the new names, or follow the update procedure to avoid renaming.
 This assumes the default entity names; custom names will have to be handled manually in any case.